gblackard-gvtx/TwitchNFTBot/README.md

 # TwitchNFTBot
-To give credit to were credit is dueI used following documentation as a jumping off point for the twitch APIs [creating a !clip command](https://www.specialagentsqueaky.com/blog-post/8gkvc50n/2020-06-17-how-i-created-clip-command-for-twitch-clips/#step-2-registering-a-twitch-application) before writing my own documentation, as not everything is his article is needed.
+To give credit to where credit is due, I used following documentation as a jumping off point for the twitch APIs [creating a !clip command](https://www.specialagentsqueaky.com/blog-post/8gkvc50n/2020-06-17-how-i-created-clip-command-for-twitch-clips/#step-2-registering-a-twitch-application) before writing my own documentation, as not everything is his article is needed.

 -----------------------------------------------------------------------------------------------------------------------------------
 __Step 1: Registering a Twitch application__

-To be able to clip your steam programatically you must first register your app with Twitch.
+To be able to clip your steam programmatically you must first register your app with Twitch.
 * To register your app go to the [Developer Dashboard](https://dev.twitch.tv/login).
 Login and click "Register Your App"
 * Name your app based on the project.
 For the "OAuth Redirect URL" type in "http://localhost/".
 As discussed above this is very important step.
 * Select "Application Integration"